We’ve learned about header bidding and its use cases. But, what happens when we have Client-Side Header Bidding Vs Server-Side Header Bidding?

 Scalable: The server-side approach essentially creates unlimited scalability without any price on latency.
 A publisher can add as many bidder partners as he/she wants.

-Match rates: Since the ad request is sent to the SSPs, DSPs, Ad Exchanges from an external ad server (not from user’s browser) match rate will be low.
+Match rates: Since the ad request is sent to the SSPs, DSPs, Ad Exchanges from an external ad server (not from the user’s browser) match rate will be low.
 Hence, bidding prices will also be lower than the client-side header bidding.

 Black Box: Ad Server will be in control and publishers have to rely completely on the server to pass the right values and decide the winner.
 Publishers consider this as a ‘Black Box Approach’.
 In browser-side, a publisher will be in control and can see what happens exactly.